oceanrootproductions/website/README.md

-# Ocean Root Productions — Website
+# OceanRoot Productions — Website

 Minimalist, responsive website for a VR studio using React 18 + TypeScript + Vite, TailwindCSS, React Router, and a lightweight React Three Fiber hero scene.